SESYNC-ci/syllabi/docs/data2doc.md

 ## Mini-project Goals
 {:style="text-transform: none;"}

-Your team is here to practice, and we are here as coaches.
-In the time scheduled for "data2doc", your team should aim to achieve the following:
+Your team is here to practice, and your instructors are here to coach.
+In the time scheduled for "data2doc", each team should aim to achieve the following:

 </section>